fabriziopicconi/zoneminder-tapo-c500/README.md

 A [ZoneMinder](https://zoneminder.com/) PTZ control script for the Tapo C200 camera.

-Thanks to [oparm](https://github.com/oparm) for background of this work
+Thanks to [oparm](https://github.com/oparm) for solid background of this work

 ## Features
 - Pan